schierlm/private-iota-testnet/README.md

 It will ask you about the IOTA you want to assign (you can also use suffixes like Gi or Pi).
 Once you have assigned all IOTA, it will write a `Snapshot.txt` (to be compiled into iri) and a `Snapshot.log` (for you to remember the seeds to the addresses).

 Get [iri](https://github.com/iotaledger/iri/) if you do not already have it.
+As of iri 1.4.2.4 it is no longer required to patch and recompile iri, so you can decide by yourself if you prefer to compile it yourself or if you take the precompiled jar file.

-Copy `Snapshot.txt` to iri/`src/main/resources`.
+Copy `Snapshot.txt` in the same directory as `iri-1.4.2.4.jar`.

-Comment out the [part that validates the snapshot signature](https://github.com/iotaledger/iri/blob/b95606fc83f03a415750e6c1377d96a200badd6f/src/main/java/com/iota/iri/Snapshot.java#L39-L41).
-It would also be possible to recreate the signature with a different signing key, but then you have to replace the signing key in the source code instead.
-So I think it is not worth the hassle and just decided to comment out the signature verification (the nodes will be only used by yourself, so this won't matter).

-Compile and run iri as usual.
-When starting iri, make sure to include the `--testnet` switch, and that the current directory does not contain any `testnetdb` files from previous runs.
+When starting iri, make sure to include the `--testnet` switch, as well as `--testnet-no-coo-validation` to skip milestone validation, and your custom snapshot.
+The current directory should not contain any `testnetdb` files from previous runs.

-    java -jar iri.jar --testnet -p 14700
+    java -jar iri-1.4.2.4.jar --testnet --testnet-no-coo-validation --snapshot=Snapshot.txt -p 14700

 Before you can connect to your iri with your wallet, you need to run the coordinator to create the first milestone